vidbina/vidbina.github.io/_drafts/2017-12-20-function-composition.markdown

 (plus1 . times3) 2
 ```

-which is effectively equivalent to
+which is "effectively" equivalent to

 ```haskell
 plus1 (times3 2)